 Only students with full-time status and having failed no more than 1 class are eligible for recognition during a given semester.

 Paid activities or those leading to credits cannot be accepted unless the involvement has greatly and clearly surpassed the credits or monetary compensation received for the activity

 Activities completed during a semester for which the student was not registered (e.g. summer) are admissible only if they are related to college activities or events.

 Involvement in Cougar Ambassador program allows these student leaders to create a welcoming and motivating environment at Champlain College, which will help to promote a sense of belonging for all students in an effort to increase the overall success rates.
 This program will also allow for the Ambassadors to develop their leadership and communication skills, which will aid in their overall development.

 Cougar Ambassadors are selected from second and third year returning students.
 The role of the Ambassador is to help students integrate into the college and its surroundings.
 They can provide a wealth of information from where to find the library to doing laundry and will even distribute coffee and doughnuts and other treats throughout the semester in order to keep spirits high.
 New students become acquainted with the Cougar Ambassadors at the New Student Orientation at the beginning of the fall semester and are thereafter involved with the various student activities that are held throughout the year.

 By being an active member of this program for a minimum of 60 hours, the Cougar Ambassadors will be officially recognized through an acknowledgement that appears on their official transcripts.

-If you are motivated and enthusiastic student of Champlain, we will strongly encourage you to apply to become a Cougar Ambassador for the 2018-2019 school year.
+If you are motivated and enthusiastic student of Champlain, we will strongly encourage you to apply to become a Cougar Ambassador.
 If you have any questions, concerns, or comments please do not hesitate to contact the Recreational Activities Technician.